wpXtreme/wpdk/index.md

 Welcome to the official documentation of **WPDK**.

 WPDK is the acronym of **WordPress Development Kit**.
 It is a *PHP framework* written for WordPress environment, that improves WordPress kernel and enhances its base functions and classes.
-The primary goal of WPDK is **to make productive, easy and enjoyable the creation and maintenance of plugins and themes**.
+The primary goal of WPDK is **to make productive, solid and easy to maintain the creation and the evolution of your plugins and themes**.

 If you want to read an overview of WPDK and its purpose, please [click here](@ref page_overview).